nachobenitez/datasciencecoursera/README.md

 # datasciencecoursera
-Test repository for Coursera's Data Science course.
+Test repository for The Data Scientist's Toolbox course on Coursera.